 Thankfully, React makes UI reusability a smooth experience, which means that if you have a particular widget, say a combobox, you can embed accessible behavior once and reuse it later.
 That prompted a surge in the number of accessible libraries that, if used correctly, can save you a lot of time.

 The following is a non-exhaustive unordered list of accessible React libraries that I have personally used in my projects.
-I can attest they work really good in real-world applications that are WCAG compliant, so if that’s a requirement for you, this post will be really helpful.
+I can attest they work really well in real-world applications that are WCAG compliant, so if that's a requirement for you, this post will be really helpful.

 This library is definitely a must-see when you are looking for accessible components.
 Docs are great, customization is easy and you can choose to install only a particular component (e.g. Tooltip) instead of the whole lib.
 This makes the library particularly suited for dropping it in an existent application without increasing its bundle size too much.